Egalitarian and Just Digital Currency Networks: Currency Networks

 The egalitarian minting currency described in Section~\ref{section:singlecurrency} indeed satisfies equality and distributive justice, however only for a single, sybil-free community.
 Recall that our goal in this paper is a digital currency that is not only equal and just but also grassroots, in that it can support the bottom-up formation of multiple currency communities that can interoperate.
 Indeed, we envision that many such currency communities may form independently and we wish to analyze conditions under which all agents in a network of such currency communities will jointly enjoy distributive justice.

 To study the economic interactions between different currency communities, the novel mathematical structure we study here is a \emph{currency network}.
-In this section we define currency networks and consider some of their important special cases, including such that capture credit networks in particular.
-Similarly to credit networks, currency networks are based on trust between agents; in particular, we show that they extend and generalize the well-established models of debt and credit networks~\cite{ghosh2007mechanism,dandekar2011liquidity,dandekar2015strategic,ramseyer2019constrained}.
+In this section we present a formal model of currency networks; in particular, we show that they extend and generalize the well-established models of debt and credit networks~\cite{ghosh2007mechanism,dandekar2011liquidity,dandekar2015strategic,ramseyer2019constrained}.
+We then discuss the exchange rates among independent currencies within the network and formally define the notion of distributive justice in this setting.

 \begin{definition}[Currency Network] A \emph{currency network} is a tuple of currency communities $\calCN = \{\calC^1,...,\calC^k\}$, $\calC^i = (V^i,C^i,h^i)$, with disjoint sets of coins, $C^i \cap C^j = \emptyset$ for every $i,j \in [k]$.
 The currency network has agents $V = \bigcup_i V^i$, coins $C = \bigcup_i C^i$, and a \textit{network configuration function} $h:C\xrightarrow{}V$ defined by $h|_{C^i} := h^i$. \end{definition}